Need help changing the ClearRay™ bulb in your hot tub? We’re here to talk you through it.

-- System Test 1: Ensure there is no water dripping from the seal compression nut.
-If water is visible stop and tighten the compression nut using a pair of channel lock pliers to a maximum of 1/4 turn.
+- System test 1: Ensure there’s no water dripping from the seal compression nut.
+If water is visible, stop and tighten the compression nut using a pair of channel lock pliers to a maximum of ¼ turn.
 If that does not fix the leak, then repeat the steps from step 1.
-Make sure there is no water leaking before you proceed to step 13.
+Make sure there’s no water leaking before proceeding to step 13.

-- Make sure you use the latex glove provided when handling the UV bulb and reconnect the UV bulb socket to the power cord socket.
-DO NOT TOUCH THE NEW UV BULB WITH YOUR BARE HANDS.
-Oil on your skin will cause hot spots on the UV bulb and shorten the lifespan of your UV bulb.
-Use the provided latex glove to handle the UV bulb.
+- Use the latex glove provided when handling the UV bulb and reconnect the UV bulb socket to the power cord socket.
+Do not touch the new UV bulb with your bare hands.
+Oil on your skin will cause hot spots on the UV bulb and shorten its lifespan.

-- Slide the new UV bulb back inside the quartz tube.
+- Carefully slide the new UV bulb back inside the quartz tube.

-- Reinstall the black bulb boot back over the quartz seal compression nut.
+- Reinstall the black bulb boot over the quartz seal compression nut.

 - Reinstall the enclosure cover with gasket and secure with the screws.

-- It is important to dispose of the ClearRay UV bulb safely and in accordance with disposal laws as it contains mercury.
+- Dispose of the old bulb safely and in accordance with local disposal laws, as the bulb contains mercury.

 - Turn the power back on and check the ballast to see if the ClearRay™ system is functioning.
 A solid green light indicates that the ClearRay™ system has power and should always be on.
 A solid red light indicates that the UV-C bulb is fully installed and activated.